graphcommerce-org/graphcommerce/docs/framework/config.md

 #### `wishlistIgnoreProductWishlistStatus: Boolean`

-Ignores whether a product is already in the wishlist, makes the toggle an add only.
+Ignores wether a product is already in the wishlist, makes the toggle an add only.

 #### `wishlistShowFeedbackMessage: Boolean`